andreabenini/podmaster/clusterops/README.md

 - **Zero config** approach.
 One single _config.yaml_ file with installation requirements (add/remove features): human readable, plain and simple.
 All fancy configs managed automatically (ingress, balancers, services, proxy, ...).
+- **Builtin ContainerHub**.
+The default installation provides a fully configured ContainerHub installed locally along with the kubernetes installation.
+This configuration allows the user to build, upload and deploy custom container images as they were provided from an external source.
+Internet public sources are still available but local development can be kept in this localhost server.
+ClusterOps operator will be fetched from this ContainerHub registry.
 - **Kubernetes official dashboard** installed as a plugin, others planned too (k9s for example).
 - **Kubevirt** plugin installed and properly configured.
 Unleash the power of classic virtualization (KVM+QEMU) on top of Kubernetes and manage your entire system from there, _libvirtd_ and _virsh_